MyBagofTricks/TeachOverflows/README.md

 # TeachOverflows

-This is a collection of buffer overflow challenges intended to be used as a teaching resource.
-Compile as is or add your own custom flags using 'makeFlag.py', paste the result into the 'SECRET' field in the appropriate file .c file, build them, and have fun.
+This is a collection of buffer overflow challenges intended to demonstrate and teach the basic concepts.
+Compile as-is or add your own custom flags using 'makeFlag.py', paste the result into the 'SECRET' field in the appropriate .c file, build them, and have fun.

 These programs are intentionally vulnerable and should not be exposed directly to the internet unless the system is meant to be attacked.